The Forager’s Journey 2025 – An Eight Part Programme

 The programme includes:

-• A guided journey through the forager’s year, learning how to safely identify and sustainably harvest a wide range of wild plants and fungi throughout the seasons
+• A guided journey through the forager’s year across eight sessions, learning how to safely identify, harvest and prepare a wide range of wild plants and fungi throughout the seasons.

 • Understanding of what can be found in different habitats, including woodland, meadow and hedgerow.
 Your tutors will take you to some of their favourite secret locations in the Calder Valley, passing through stunning scenery on foot